instant-api/todo-list/README.md

 ## Why ?

-The aim of this package is to provide an API for front-end exercices, allowing student to use an API without having to set on up themself.
+The aim of this package is to provide an API for front-end exercices, allowing student to use an API without having to setup one themself.

 ## Who made this ?